Christians will face persecution in this world, but God will help us overcome it!

 Different kinds of pressure may rise to challenge our decisions to specially honor God; people may hate us, and we might be abused.

-Meanwhile, since our God deserves nothing but special honor, we should not yield to pressure of any kind.
+Meanwhile, since our God deserves nothing but special honor, we should not yield to the pressure of any kind.

 If we demonstrate unwavering faith, Jehovah will honor us beyond measures, and he will make his face shine on us.